 Authentication

-Authenticate your API requests using a Bearer token passed in the Authorization header.
+Authenticate API requests using a personal access token sent as a Bearer token in the Authorization header.

 Bearer token authentication